 One speciality Bali is known for is its famous rice fields which offer the scenic beauty of Bali along with the history the lands have to offer as these fields are often handed down from generation to generation in families.

 What could be better than waking up with the Sunrise overlooking the beautiful rice fields with a coffee?

 Bali is quite a hot backpacking stop nowadays so there are a lot of hostels around to cater to the very grown backpacking population.
 But if backpacking isn’t your thing and you want to stay somewhere that is affordable but a bit more luxurious then you could stay somewhere like Novotel Nusa Dua which can offer Bali’s beauty and not cost the earth.
 There are many great offers from Traveloka for amazing places to stay and really are spoilt for choice.

-If you read my blog then you will know that factoring in Scuba Diving in my travels is very important so researching the diving in Indonesia is a must.
-Not only does Bali off some great dive sites there is also boat services taking you to the Gilis Island where the diving sites are said to be amazing.
+If you read my blog then you will know that factoring in Scuba Diving in my travels is very important so researching diving in Indonesia is a must.
+Not only does Bali off some great dive sites there are also boat services taking you to the Gilis Island where the diving sites are said to be amazing.